juanelas/paillier-js/README.md

 ## Usage

-Every input number should be a string in base 10, an integer, or a BigNum.
-All the output numbers are instances of BigNum.
+Every input number should be a string in base 10, an integer, or a BigInteger.
+All the output numbers are instances of BigInteger.

 ```javascript
 // import paillier and bignum